dan-the-dev/object-calisthenics-rules/README.md

 1. Only one level of indentation per method

-    *It helps to ensure that a method focuses on doing **only one things** and reduce the size of methods, enabling easier reuse.*
+    *You should only keep one level of indentation per method, avoiding the nest of commands; it helps to ensure that a method focuses on doing **only one thing** and reduce the size of methods, enabling easier reuse.*

 2. Don't use the "else" keyword